harplife/zettelkasten/study_LearnOpenGL.md

 - A vector is essentially a Nx1 matrix where N is the number of components in the vector (aka N-dimensional vector).
 - The multiplication between a vector and a matrix is a simple matrix multiplication, as long as the number of rows in the vector matches with the number of columns in the matrix.
 - Matrix-Vector Multiplication is important because multiplying a vector with a matrix means *transforming* that vector.
 Due to the nature of computer graphics, a vector is often used to represent various attributes of a vertex (position, color, etc) and a matrix is often used to apply some kind of change to those attributes.
+- Most of the transformations discussed further on will describe 3D transformations.
+The transformation matrix is described in 4D space.
+The fourth element $w$ is used as *padding*, which is necessary for certain transforms (such as translation).

 #### Identity Matrix
 - Simplest form of transformation matrix is the **Identity Matrix**, where multiplying a vector by the matrix applies no changes to the vector and therefore the result is the same vector.